Best Canvas Prints Reviews by PhotographyTalk

 I’m not sure where to start with this one.

-As I start typing this out, I found myself struggling to come up with a positive remark before I dive into items that I found not flattering.
+As I start typing this out, I found myself struggling to come up with a positive remark about this wall art before I dive into items that I found not flattering.

 The fact is, after the Pixel2Canvas print came in, with the over saturated colors, shadows lost, and my logo hanging over the front, I thought for sure Pixel2Canvas would have been doomed and secured the 3rd spot for sure.